GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/entro_budding.md

   <IsometricCamera yaw="195" pitch="30"></IsometricCamera>
 </GameScene>

-They are the source of <ItemLink id="extendedae:entro_crystal" /> and you can get Budding Entroized Fluix by injecting <ItemLink id="extendedae:entro_seed" /> to <ItemLink id="ae2:fluix_block" />.
+They are a source of <ItemLink id="extendedae:entro_crystal" />, and you can create Budding Entroized Fluix by injecting <ItemLink id="extendedae:entro_seed" /> into <ItemLink id="ae2:fluix_block" />.

-The Entro Buds growing mechanism is similar to [Certus Quartz](ae2:items-blocks-machines/budding_certus.md).
-However, the degradation progressing of Budding Entroized Fluix is unavoidable, and finally it will be turned into <ItemLink id="ae2:quartz_block" />.
+The Entro Buds' growth mechanism is similar to that of [Certus Quartz](ae2:items-blocks-machines/budding_certus.md).
+However, the degradation of Budding Entroized Fluix is unavoidable, and it eventually turns into <ItemLink id="ae2:quartz_block" />.
-Theoretically, you can get ~10 <ItemLink id="extendedae:entro_crystal" />s from a Fully Entroized Fluix without fortune enchantment.
+Theoretically, you can get ~10 <ItemLink id="extendedae:entro_crystal" />s from a Fully Entroized Fluix without a Fortune enchantment.

-Budding Entroized Fluix will always drop **one** <ItemLink id="extendedae:entro_dust" /> when broken, regardless what state it's in.
+Budding Entroized Fluix always drops **one** <ItemLink id="extendedae:entro_dust" /> when broken, regardless of its state.
-Entro bud will drop <ItemLink id="extendedae:entro_shard" /> when it isn't fully grown.
+An Entro Bud drops <ItemLink id="extendedae:entro_shard" /> when it is not fully grown.